fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 ## From code to machine

-Writing statement as a bunch of words, as we do with SQL, involves a need of understanding this specific statement to the execution engine.
+Writing statement as a bunch of words, as we do with SQL, involves a need of understanding this specific statement by the execution engine.
 A simple comparaison is common language, when grammar rules enforce the order of adjectives, nouns and pronouns so that two interlocutors can understand each other.